ISL 2018-19: Playoff race? A piece of cake for FC Goa | Goal.com

 Edu Garcia struggled to make the expected impact and without an injured Manuel Lanzarote, nothing that ATK did in the attacking third worked and apart from a couple of good shots from the Spanish midfielder, Naveen Kumar had a quiet day at in goal.

-The defence did well on the few occasion they were asked to do a job and quite remarkably, have now kept four clean sheets in a row for the first time in ISL.
+The defence did well on the few occasions they were asked to do a job and quite remarkably, have now kept four clean sheets in a row for the first time in ISL.

-With this thumping win, Goa have moved to the second place in the standings, three points behind leaders Bengaluru FC.
-Two out of their last three matches are against the last two teams on the table.
-With a consistent attack and a massively improved defence, it is safe to the say that Goa's playoff opponent will find it very difficult to bring them down.